An illustrated grid of manga characters in pink, orange, and black and white, surrounded by a pink and orange burst

 Christine Suppes

-Additional Support is provided In memory of Mary Beth Hagey and by Genevieve and Matthew Anderson, Japan Foundation, Kinokuniya Book Stores of America, Yasunobu and Reiko Kyogoku, Leesa Miao and Martin Romo, Randall and Teal Momota, Lynn and Edward Poole, John V. Sell, Trine Sorensen and Michael Jacobson, The Henri and Tomoye Takahashi Charitable Foundation, and Toshiba International Foundation.
+Additional Support is provided In memory of Mary Beth Hagey and by Genevieve and Matthew Anderson, All Nippon Airways (ANA), Anime NYC, Dan and Sally Gordon, Japan Foundation, Kinokuniya Book Stores of America, Yasunobu and Reiko Kyogoku, Leesa Miao and Martin Romo, Randall and Teal Momota, Lynn and Edward Poole, John V. Sell, Trine Sorensen and Michael Jacobson, The Henri and Tomoye Takahashi Charitable Foundation, Toshiba International Foundation, and Yen Press.

 We extend our gratitude to the Agency for Cultural Affairs, Government of Japan; the Consulate General of Japan in San Francisco; Japan Foundation; and the Sainsbury Institute for the Study of Japanese Arts and Cultures for their collaboration.